LarsGKodehode/pre-homepage/README.md

    - flex
    - grid
    - block
 4. research autogeneration and updating of .html from templates (backend?)
    - multipage, navbar, header, footer put on hold until this is done. might do some design for elements.
+5. compress media files for the benefit of limited data users